Gluons in charmoniumlike states: Numerical details

-where the $e^{-\delta m t_f}$ terms are introduced to account for the contamination from higher states, $\delta m$ and $C_{0,...,7}$ are free parameters, the $(-1)^{t_f}$ term is added to account for the oscillatory behavior related to domain wall fermion~\cite{Liang:2013eoa}.
-The hadron mass $M$, $\langle H_m\rangle$ and $\langle x \rangle_q$ can be extracted simultaneously.
-These functions facilitate us to use data of the correlation functions at earlier time slices that have much better signal-to-noise ratios in the fit.
-It is found that the data can be modeled very well by these functions and the chi-squares per degree of freedom are usually around one which signal the good quality of the fit.
-The details of fitting strategy and results can be found in the supplemental materials~\cite{sun:2020charm}.
+where $M$ is the mass of the ground state, the $e^{-\delta m t}$ terms are introduced to account for the contamination from higher states, $\delta m$, $A_{0,...,7}$ are free parameters and the $(-1)^{t}$ term is added to account for the oscillatory behavior related to domain wall fermions.
+These function forms facilitate us to use the data of the correlation functions at earlier time slices to suppress the statistical uncertainties.
+In each $J^{PC}$ channel, we carry out a joint correlated fit to $C_3(t,H_m)$, $C_3(t,x)$ and $C_2(t)$ using these function forms, thus the quantities $M$, $\langle H_m\rangle$ and $\langle x \rangle_q$ can be extracted simultaneously.
+This fitting strategy works well practically, as illustrated by the shaded bands in each plot in Fig.~\ref{fig:fit_mass},~\ref{fig:fit_hm},~\ref{fig:fit_xq}, where the dark color band is plotted using the fitted parameters in the specific time range and the light color band shows the extrapolation result.
+Obviously, the function forms in Eq.~(\ref{eq:fit}) describe the data very well.
+The fitted results of $M$, $\langle H_m\rangle$ and $\langle x \rangle_q$ are tabulated in Table~\ref{table:fit_result} along with the fitting window $[t_\mathrm{min},t_\mathrm{max}]$ and the $\chi^2$ per degree of freedom ($\chi^2/\mathrm{d.o.f.}$) for each fit, where the masses $M$ and $\langle H_m\rangle$ are converted into the values in the physical units.

-Based on previous work of proton mass decomposition at several lattice spacings~\cite{Yang:2018nqn}, the mixing from gluon momentum fraction to that of quark is at 1\% level per flavor and then the quark momentum fraction is almost multiplicatively renormalizable with its renormalization constant after normalization to be $Z_{QQ}(\text{32I})=0.99(5)$ at $a$=0.0828(3) fm.
-We haven't obtained $Z_{QQ}$ on 48If yet but $\langle x \rangle_q$ on 48If just differs $\sim$4\% from that on 32I.
-Thus we just present bare $\langle x \rangle_q$ ignoring all the renormalization effects in this exploratory study.
+In principle, the renormalization of $\langle x\rangle_q$ should be considered.
+First, $\langle x\rangle_q$ can mix with the momentum fraction of gluons after the renormalization.
+However, it is found that the mixing from gluon momentum fraction to that of quark is at 1\% level per flavor in a previous work of proton mass decomposition at several lattice spacings~\cite{Yang:2018nqn}, thus this mixing effect can be tentative ignored.
+Secondly, the quark momentum fraction itself is almost multiplicatively renormalizable.
+In Ref.~\cite{Yang:2018nqn}, this renormalization constant is determined to be $Z_{QQ}(\text{32I})=0.99(5)$ at $a$=0.0828(3) fm, which implies the renormalization effect can be very small.
+We have not obtained $Z_{QQ}$ on 48If yet, but considering that $\langle x \rangle_q$ on 48If differs from that on 32I only by $\sim$4\%, we just present the bare $\langle x \rangle_q$ and ignore the renormalization effects in current study.